MuhammetAliKaya/RTS-AI/README.md

 ## 📌 Problem Definition
 The problem is how to find the fastest way to build a **"Barracks"** in an RTS game.
 Barracks are important because if you have barracks before your opponent, you get the **chance of the first attack**.
 This chance is crucial for early game dominance.

-**Base Goal:** Find the fastest way to build barracks through worker gathering and building capabilities using Deep Reinforcement Learning.
+**Base Goal:** Find the fastest way to build barracks through worker gathering and building capabilities using Reinforcement Learning.

 ## 🧠 Estimated Strategy
 **Recruiting more workers** for fast gathering is the estimated strategy derived from the algorithm.
 The expectation is shaped around the *more-worker / current-resource* balance.